ibm-cloud-docs/containers/cs_health.md

 To view information about a specific cluster, such as its zones, service endpoint URLs, Ingress subdomain, version, and owner, use the `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>` [command](/docs/containers?topic=containers-cs_cli_reference#cs_cluster_get).
 Include the `--showResources` flag to view more cluster resources such as add-ons for storage pods or subnet VLANs for public and private IPs.

-You can review information about the overall cluster and your worker nodes.
+You can review information about the overall cluster<staging master>, the IBM-managed master,</staging master> and your worker nodes.
 To troubleshoot your cluster and worker nodes, see [Troubleshooting clusters](/docs/containers?topic=containers-cs_troubleshoot#debug_clusters).

 ### Cluster states
 {: #states_cluster}